 |Largest Winner as % of Gross Profit||4.86%|

-To find out on whether the system works when trading other assets we decided to test it on S&P 500 Index futures.
-Since we are trading an asset with a different volatility regime than an individual stock we decided to optimize the following parameters: MAXFLDUR (max flag duration), FLAGMIN (max avg. true range in lowest point in flag ) and PX (max pole duration).
-After 1980 optimization runs we get following test results:
+Expanding to Different Assets: Testing on S&P 500 Index Futures: To determine the strategy’s efficacy across different assets, we conducted tests on S&P 500 Index futures.
+Since trading an asset with a different volatility regime necessitates adjustments, we optimized the following parameters: MAXFLDUR (max flag duration), FLAGMIN (max average true range at the lowest point in the flag), and PX (max pole duration).
+After 1980 optimization runs, we obtained the following test results:

 |Total Net Profit||$31,300.00|